Remixed Toung Twister

 for (let i = 0; i < shuffled.length; i++) {

-Loops through each word in the shuffled array, from index 0 to the end.
+Loops through every word in the shuffled array, starting at index 0 and going until we reach the last word.

 result += shuffled[i];

-Adds the current word to the result string.
+Appends the current word to the result string—the += operator means 'add to the end of'.

 if ((i + 1) % WORDS_PER_LINE === 0) {